feniljain/knowledge-base/life/README.md

 - Life shrinks or expands in proportion with one’s courage. - Anaïs Nin
 - If you're going through hell, keep going. - Winston Churchill
 - Be the one who decided to go for it.
+- Wherever you go, go with all your heart. - Confucius
+- Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence. - Helen Keller
+- You can, you should, and if you’re brave enough to start, you will. - Stephen King
+- The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself. - Anna Quindlen

 ## Books: